 In the below image hover your mouse on the hotspots to see all the required Shopyflow attributes to build a product page like this in Webflow

-This guide assumes you already have enabled Google Analytics in your Shopify store.
-If you haven't yet, you can find out more on how to do it here.
+This guide assumes you already have installed Google & Youtube app in your Shopify store.
+If you haven't, you can do it by following this guide.

-After adding the GA4 tag to your Webflow site, you can start tracking e-commerce events by enabling Google Analytics in Shopyflow Webflow App > Installation > Advanced Tracking.
+After adding the GA tag to your Webflow site, you can start tracking e-commerce events by enabling Google Analytics in Shopyflow Webflow App > Installation > Advanced Tracking.

 Once your setup in complete, Shopyflow will start tracking the following e-commerce events:

 Once the GA tag is installed and Shopyflow snippet is updated, we have to make sure that the customer session is being tracked correctly between your Webflow store and the Shopify checkout.
 For that we have to set up cross-domain tracking.
-Please see the video below to set it up.
+Please follow the steps below:

 Enabling cross-domain measurement on Google Analytics

-Google Tag and GTM differ in their tracking approach.
-If you are using the Google Tag, you don't need to do any extra setup.
+Google Tag and Google Tag Manager differ in their tracking approach.
+If you are using the Google Tag, you don't need to do anything else.
 Shopyflow will send the events mentioned above directly to your GA account.

 If you are using GTM, Shopyflow will push the events and the variables only to your data layer.
 You will have to setup your tags in your GTM account and map the data layer variables to the events manually.